-There a lot of different strategies for allocating memory.
+There are a lot of different strategies for allocating memory.
 Programming languages like Python or Java request their memory from the heap at runtime.
-Of course, C or C++ has also a heap but prefers the stack.
-But this are by far not so only strategies for allocating memory.
-You can preallocate memory at the start time of the program as a fixes block or as a pool of memory blocks.
-This preallocated memory can afterwards used at the runtime of your program.
-But the key question is.
-What are the pros and cons of the various strategies to allocate memory?
+Of course, C or C++ also has a heap but prefers the stack.
+But these are by far not so only strategies for allocating memory.
+You can preallocate memory at the program’s start time as a fixed block or a pool of memory blocks.
+This preallocated memory can afterward be used at the runtime of your program.
+But the critical question is: What are the pros and cons of the various strategies to allocate memory?

 At first, I want to present four typical memory strategies.

 Dynamic allocation, also called variable allocation, is known to each programmer.
 Operations like new in C++ or malloc in C request the memory when needed.
 On the contrary, calls like delete in C++ or free in C release the memory when not needed anymore.

 The subtle difference in the implementation is whether the memory will be automatically released.
 Languages like Java or Python know general garbage collection, C++ or C is contrary not.
 (Only for clarification: That is not totally true because we have the Boehm–Demers–Weiser conservative garbage collector that can be used as a garbage collecting replacement for C malloc or C++ new.
 Here are the details: https://www.hboehm.info/gc/).